matthewferry/simple-prototyping/README.md

 By default, only an index.html file is included which shows you a very basic page.
 You can use swig for templating and front-matter for adding data to your pages.

-Additionally, there are some basic partials included in `src/templates/partials` like the Change.org header and footer.
-You can add any other partials you want here.